demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-hygiene-check-vulnerability-profiles
 ***
-Checks the configured Vulnerability profiles to ensure at least one meets best practices.
+Checks the configured vulnerability profiles to ensure at least one meets best practices.

 #### Base Command